Throughout your studies, Student Central can assist you with your academic and administrative needs.

 - English language support

 There is support available to help you develop the language and academic skills necessary to succeed at USC.

 - You may be eligible to attend the free eight–week English for Academic Study Module.
 This informal module is specifically designed for international students from a non-English speaking background with minimum entry level English skills, or students from a non-English speaking background who are Australian residents.
 Classes follow a set syllabus but allow for specific needs (eg paragraphing, summarising and paraphrasing).

-- You can meet with an academic skills or peer adviser for an individual consultation and receive practical advice.
+- You can meet with an academic skills adviser for an individual consultation and receive practical advice.

 - You may also attend a range of free Academic Skills essentials sessions held throughout the semester.
 These sessions will help you in areas such as proofreading, academic writing and oral presentations.